sankalpjonn/django-crud-example/readme.md

 - Listing all the notes in the database sorted by last updated timestamp.
 - Deleting a note by marking it as deactivated.

-You can find the full tutorial in [this blog post](https://www.sankalpjonna.com/posts/building-a-django-crud-application-in-minutes).
+You can find the [full tutorial in here](https://www.sankalpjonna.com/posts/building-a-django-crud-application-in-minutes).
 Feel free to use this repo as a boilerplate code for any Django application that you are building.

 ## Installation